-To choose a preset in another main bank, click on the left most button.
-A dropdown menu appears with a list of the main banks available with the sub-banks corresponding to the sub-banks defined in each main bank and to the presets contained in each sub-bank.
+To choose a preset in another main bank, click on the button at the left.
+A dropdown menu appears with a list of the main banks available with the sub-banks corresponding to the sub-banks defined in each main bank and to the presets contained in each subbank.
 You can thus freely choose a preset by clicking on its name.